Ángel Di María: Benfica

 On 27 February 2010, Di María scored his first hat-trick in a classic 4–0 win against Leixões.
 The next day, he made the headlines as "Magic Tri María" in all sports newspapers in Portugal.
+He finished as the league's top assister that season with 11 assists, including two in a 5–0 win against Olhanense, as Benfica won the national championship, adding the year's domestic League Cup, while being named Player of the Month in April.